Hotel Accounting Software That Integrates With PMS

 The Bottom Line

 The spreadsheet paste works until it doesn’t, and “until it doesn’t” usually arrives during a high-occupancy week when the bookkeeper is on holiday.
 Setting up an integration is a half-day to a full week of work, depending on complexity, and that investment pays back in the first two months of time saved.
 Start with a native connector if your PMS supports it, use middleware if it doesn’t, and keep the morning 5-minute review as a permanent habit regardless of how confident you are in the automation.
+Accounting is one slice of a broader integration picture covered in the hotel PMS integration guide, which maps which integrations actually move the needle for small independent hotels.

 Frequently Asked Questions